Guru834/Weather-App__React.js/README.md

 # Weather-App__React.js
 This software was created to assist users in getting the most up-to-date weather in any city across the world.
 The app displays four different weather conditions for four different time periods.
-I utilised the open weather map API to collect the most recent data.https://openweathermap.org/api
+I utilized the open weather map API to collect the most recent data.https://openweathermap.org/api
 <br />
 <br />
 # Contributors